pgerman1/honeywell_pressure_rpi/cpp_src/wiringpi/readme.md

 Example Datasheet : https://www.mouser.com/datasheet/2/187/HWSC_S_A0013047928_1-3073376.pdf

-This driver was originally designed for the Raspberry pi using the wiringPi and wiringPiI2C Library.
+This driver was designed for the Raspberry pi using the wiringPi and wiringPiI2C Library.

-Update 4/1/2023 - Wiring pi library is deprecated by its owner, so the API has been ported to use pigpio instead.
-This is maintained at https://abyz.me.uk/rpi/pigpio/

-## Dependencies
+## Deprecation Notice

-For the examples to work out of the box you will need the the following installed:
-- g++
-- make
-- pigpio
+This Library is api has been tested with wiring pi and was in working order the last time it was tested.
+The creator of the wiring pi library no longer supports it, so this source was ported to pigpio on 4/1/2023.

+This code will no longer be maintained, but I left this in case there are any legacy projects or systems still running wiring pi to use.

 ## Usage